The Texas Criminal Process

 A police investigation begins at the scene of an alleged crime.
 If there is enough evidence to establish probable cause (reasonable grounds to make an arrest or receive an arrest warrant), law enforcement can move forward with taking an alleged offender into custody.

-An investigation may last a matter of minutes, such as vehicle stops in cases of alleged driving while intoxicated (DWI).
+An investigation may last a matter of minutes, such as with vehicle stops in cases of alleged driving while intoxicated (DWI).
 More complex investigations, such as cases of alleged drug trafficking or fraud, could take several months or possibly even years.

 Depending on the specific crime, an alleged offender may be arrested and taken into custody or issued a notice to appear in court at a later date.
 In the latter case, if the alleged offender fails to appear, then a bench warrant may be issued for his or her arrest.